 Wishing you all a sweet weekend, with a pan of Blueberry Oatmeal Bars to go along with it!

-- Swap the white whole wheat flour for a 1:1 baking blend (I’ve had good luck with this one).
+- To Make Gluten Free.
+Be sure to use certified gluten-free oats like these and swap the white whole wheat flour for a 1:1 baking blend (I’ve had good luck with this one).

 Blueberry Oatmeal Bars